-Just before you reach Charca del Canalón, which is where you find the largest waterfall flushing down in a small gorge, you’ll get to steps of larger pools where most people hang out for the day.
+Just before you reach Charco del Canalón, which is where you find the largest waterfall flushing down in a small gorge, you’ll get to steps of larger pools where most people hang out for the day.

 Head back again on the trail that you’ll find marked on the right side walking back down the river.
 If in doubt, ask anyone there as most people just walk up the track to enjoy the waterfall and final pools.

 Hiking Rio Verde in Istán only takes a couple of hours, but with stops along the way and a good lunch break and maybe some exploring behind the final fall, you can easily double that time.
 There is no doubt this is one of the absolute best summer hikes in Malaga.

 Read my complete hiking guide to Rio Verde, Istán here.